CTC vs In-Hand Salary Guide India 2026-27

 2. Professional Tax (PT) — State-specific

-Ranges from ₹0 to ₹208/month depending on your state.
-Maharashtra, Karnataka, West Bengal, and Tamil Nadu charge PT.
-Delhi, Rajasthan, Haryana, and Uttar Pradesh do not.
+Ranges from ₹0 to ₹208/month.
+Maharashtra, Karnataka, West Bengal, and Tamil Nadu all levy PT.
+Delhi, Rajasthan, Haryana, and Uttar Pradesh don’t.
+Same CTC, different states — different take-home.

 3. Income Tax (TDS)